Rishuu2308/final-student-management-system/README.md

 2.Click on Take Attendance after logging in with the staff email address and password.

-3.To create your own credential for logging into the application python manage.py createsuperuser
+3.To create your own credential for logging into the application: python manage.py createsuperuser